roman-milk/roman-milk.github.io/sloppy-sex-with-a-horny-latina.md

  I leaned back, watching in amazement, as the young slut sucked and worshipped my boner with her thick lips and juicy tongue.
 It was making me incredibly hard for her.
 My penis wanted to fuck something besides her mouth, but I assumed that was not an option.
 It was actually making me a little disappointed; in the few minutes we had left, I probably wasn't going to cum again.
 And her fantastic blowjob was making me really hard, extremely horny.
 I let her suck me another minute, getting my penis so sloppy wet and hard, then I moved the show to another stage.
 "Honey, I wanna lick your pussy so badly, so badly."

  Noisily, she pulled her lips back and off of my dong, a string of drool dropping down my shaft over her hand.
 "You do huh?"
 Her eyes half-closed as she salivated on the thought.
 "I'd love that too."
-Report_Story #3